-Being in the southern hemisphere, South Africa’s seasons are the opposite of European seasons.
+Weather and climate Being in the southern hemisphere, South Africa’s seasons are the opposite of European seasons.
 The climate is seasonal; however, the country enjoys at least seven months of sunshine, with temperatures losing in the winter months of May to August.
 April and May are the most temperate months.
 Temperatures above 32°C (90°F) are fairly

 common in summer, and often exceed 38°C (100°F) in the lower Orange River Valley and the Mpumalanga Lowveld.
 The barren Northern Cape has some of the most excessive temperatures, once in a while cracking 40°C (104°F) in summer and plummeting to below freezing in winter.

 It's pleasantly warm and sunny in spring and autumn, and delightfully hot in summer (November-March) with prevalent heavy tropical rains and sudden spring and summer hailstorms to cool things down.
 The thunder and lightning storms over Africa's huge skies can be quite spectacular, but are nice loved through a window, not out in the open.
 These tropical storms can be vicious too, frequently causing flooding and turning urban streets into temporary streams, making riding hazardous.
 Wait an hour and it will all be over.

 Even in winters South Africa’s kick back is nothing in contrast with European standards, with mild frost occasional, and snow a rarity.
 The rainiest months in Cape Town are May to August, although the weather in Cape Town is typically hard to predict and can supply all 4 seasons in one day.